Why the most distrusted name in social media running a “currency” will be a regulatory nightmare—and worse. Now Mastercard, Visa, and Paypal are out!

 As a top expert on the payment card networks (sued and settled with them in the largest antitrust case in U.S. history) and on Facebook, this report by ScanMYPhotos explains why the ‘trust factor’ may halt Facebook from ever launching Libra Cryptocurrency.

-While ScanMyPhotos has digitized 600 million pictures, we were among the first national brands to urge its customers not to upload any of their scanned photos to the photo-sharing platform.
+While ScanMyPhotos has digitized 600 million pictures, we were among the first national brands to urge its customers not to upload any scanned photos to the photo-sharing platform.
 This was a tough decision as they indirectly built the demand for our business, as we are content providers.
-Most of the pictures we have digitized are uploaded by their users.
+Their users upload most of the pictures we have digitized.

 Facebook Didn’t Fix It’s Data Breaches, So We Are